3Dmondo/fractal/Mandelbrot.Web/IMPLEMENTATION_STRATEGY_RENDER_CSHARP.md

 - Use the existing `Evergine.Bindings.WebGPU` library already referenced by the project.
 There is no need to implement low-level WebGL or Emscripten bindings.
 - Reuse the desktop `Mandelbrot\Window.cs` and shader sources under `Mandelbrot\Shaders` as the algorithmic reference and to derive the WGSL implementation.
-- Follow the HelloTriangleWasm page wiring pattern (`HelloTriangleWasm\Pages\Home.razor(.cs)`) for bootstrapping and calling into C# from JS.
+- Follow the Mandelbrot.Web page wiring pattern (`Mandelbrot.Web\Pages\Home.razor(.cs)`) for bootstrapping and calling into C# from JS.
 Keep the runtime interactions minimal: JS forwards pointer/wheel/resize events to C# static invokable methods and C# performs the rendering when state changes.
 - `Mandelbrot.Web\Helpers.cs` is available and can be used to convert managed strings into native pointers when creating WGSL shader modules via Evergine helper patterns.
 - Rendering happens only when the scene changes (resize, pan, zoom).
 No animation loop is required.

 High-level approach (preferred, using Evergine.Bindings.WebGPU)

 1. Use Evergine.Bindings.WebGPU as the native binding surface
-   - Reuse the same pattern used in `HelloTriangleWasm\Pages\Home.razor.cs` (the `Run()` example) as a direct template: call `emscripten_webgpu_get_device()`, create swapchain from an HTML canvas selector, create shader modules, pipeline, buffers, bind groups, and issue draw calls from C#.
+   - Reuse the same pattern used in `Mandelbrot.Web\Pages\Home.razor.cs` (the `Run()` example) as a direct template: call `emscripten_webgpu_get_device()`, create swapchain from an HTML canvas selector, create shader modules, pipeline, buffers, bind groups, and issue draw calls from C#.
    - Keep code simple and local: a `MandelbrotRenderer` class will own device resources and expose simple methods to initialize, update uniforms, resize the swap chain, and draw.

 2. Port shaders to WGSL